 Unfortunately, the UK is not in a position to rely entirely on renewables like wind power, and so the only option is to ride the wave.

-In response to the current energy crisis, the UK government recently published their Energy Security Strategy, which outlines how they intend to improve the countries’ energy mix and decrease reliance on imports over the coming decades.
+In response to the current energy crisis, the UK government recently published their Energy Security Strategy, which outlines how it intends to improve the countries’ energy mix and decrease reliance on imports over the coming decades.

 The proposal includes plans to launch a new licensing round of exploratory gas and oil projects in the North Sea for Autumn 2022.